SCAI-Lab/VitalPy/README.md

 ## Use

+VitalPy is written in Python (3.9+).
 Navigate to the Python repository and install the required packages:

 ```pip install -r requirements.txt```